Mullvad Review: Quick Expert Summary

 Before I started to download files, I ran DNS, WebRTC, and even IPv6 leak tests while connected to 10+ servers — fortunately, there were 0 leaks.

-Overall, Mullvad VPN is able to access Netflix, but it can’t access Amazon Prime and other streaming services.
+Overall, Mullvad VPN works with Netflix but not other streaming services.
 That said, it’s really good for torrenting — Mullvad VPN supports P2P traffic on all servers and works with the top torrent clients.

 Mullvad VPN Bypassing Censorship

-Mullvad VPN is good at bypassing VPN blocks in restrictive countries.
+Mullvad VPN works in restrictive countries.
 It offers obfuscation through its Bridge Mode feature.
 My only complaint is that the obfuscation feature isn’t very intuitive.
 If you want to use a VPN that works in restrictive countries and has a user-friendly obfuscation tool, I recommend ExpressVPN.

 Mullvad VPN Plans & Pricing